A non-local Random Walk on the Hypercube

-At first, in case that the starting number of the mismatched coordinates of the chains is odd wait until the coupling suggests staying fixed at one of them and taking a step on the other to turn the difference even.
-Call $T_w$ the time the above happens.
-Then $T_w$ follows a geometric distribution with probability of success $\frac{1}{2}$.
-So then $E(T_w)= 2$ and $Var(T_w)= 2$.
+\begin{proof}[Proof of \ref{coupling_upper_bound}(a).]
+At first, in case that the starting number of the mismatched coordinates of the chains is odd, wait until the coupling suggests staying fixed at one of them and take a step on the other to turn the difference even.
+Call $t_0$ the time the above happens.
+Then $t_0$ follows a geometric distribution with probability of success $\frac{1}{2}$.
+Therefore,